Qinyuehu/scotted/source/_posts/2014-03-07-a-better-dynamic-motd.markdown

 The static scripts are *00-header*, *20-sysinfo*, and *90-footer*, as listed just above.
-There is *not* a *10-sysinfo* script in the static scripts, since that is dynamic.
-Make sure you understand run-parts, as it is key to how these scripts are executed.
+There is *not* a *10-sysinfo* script in the static scripts, since that is dynamic only.
+Make sure you understand *run-parts*, as it is key to how these scripts are executed.

 Let's take a look at *00-header* next.
 This isn't much different than the original, except we dup the stdout file descriptor to write to our file in /var/run (a partial filename is passed in as the first argument).

-I also chose a figlet font that I like better as well, which doesn't take up quite as much space and, well, it looks spiffy.
+I also chose a [figlet](http://www.figlet.org/) font that I like better as well, which doesn't take up quite as much space and, well, it looks spiffy.

 ```
 #!/bin/sh